'Half of the US population will experience some form of significant neck pain in their lifetime.'

 Sleeping, sitting, reading, working, driving and virutally any movement can hurt.

 The cervical spine consists of 7 small vertebrae separated by shock absorbing disks between vertebrae 2-7, muscles, tendons and ligaments.
 It is responsible for supporting the total weight of the head all while allowing for movement in all directions.

-The cervical vertebrae also provide an avenue for the vertebral arteries to travel up and into the base of our skull. (modeled in red)
+The cervical vertebrae also provide an avenue for the vertebral arteries to travel up and into the base of the skull. (modeled in red)

 The space created by the the juncture of two neighboring vertebra, called the intervertebral foramen, allow for the spinal nerves (modeled in yellow) to emerge from the spinal cord and travel out to our neck, upper back and down to our fingertips.

 Injury and Accidents

 Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disk disease directly affect the spine.

 It is a common joint disorder, causes progressive deterioration of cartilage.
 The body reacts by forming bone spurs that affect joint motion.

 Causes the small nerve passageways in the vertebrae to narrow, compressing and trapping nerve roots.
 Stenosis may cause neck, shoulder, and arm pain and numbness when these nerves are unable to function normally.

 Degenerative disc disease

-- Can cause reduction in the elasticity and height of intervertebral discs.
+Can cause reduction in the elasticity and height of intervertebral disks.
 Over time, a disk may bulge or herniate, causing tingling, numbness, and pain that runs into the arm.